billg-splunk/javashop-otel/README.md

 TODO: Service map image
 NOTE: Follow the trace, what do we know ?

-See the Trace, function with the long latency  was ProductResource.ProductResource
+See the Trace, function with the long latency  was ProductResource.getAllProducts

 Our next step here would be to send that trace to a developer and they will have to debug the function.
 Since they do not have full parameter information it can be a long process.